If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 First step is to remind them who you are and how you can help them.
 Once you’ve got the reintroduction out of the way, take some time to highlight a few things that they’ve missed in their absence.

 Got new features?
 Tell your customers why they should care.
 Restructured your pricing?
 If you’re saving your customer some money, show them how much.
+All of this will help you stay top of mind.

 Don’t overdo it and be ready to move on